FilecoinFoundationWeb/filecoin-foundation/apps/site/README.md

 ---
 ```

-The CMS is able to encrypt and decrypt thanks to a custom API endpoint located at `apps/site/src/app/api/encryption/route.ts`.
+The CMS is able to encrypt and decrypt data thanks to a custom API endpoint located at `apps/site/src/app/api/encryption/route.ts`.
 This endpoint is protected by a production-only environment variable called `ENCRYPTION_ENDPOINT_ACCESS_KEY`.
-This variable gets injected into the CMS by the `apps/site/scripts/injectEncryptionAccessKeyInCMS.js` script at build time on Vercel.
+This variable gets injected into the CMS by the `apps/site/scripts/injectEncryptionAccessKeyInCMS.js` script at build time only on Vercel.

 #### Decrypting information locally

 When running the CMS locally, the API key is not injected as `injectEncryptionAccessKeyInCMS.js` only runs during Vercel builds.
 Hence, this error message is displayed `Could not perform decrypt operation for value: X4asd...` for encrypted values.
-You can always consult the CMS in production to get the decrypted values.

-If you absolutely need to decrypt values locally, you can call the `decrypt` function from `apps/site/src/app/_utils/encryption.ts` and log the result to the console.
+If you need to view these values in plain text, you can access the CMS in production to see the decrypted information.
+But if you absolutely need to decrypt values locally, you can call the `decrypt` function from `apps/site/src/app/_utils/encryption.ts` and log the result to the console.

 ```ts
 // apps/site/src/app/(homepage)/page.tsx